juanluisbaptiste/docker-postfix/README.md

 for authentication (like Thunderbird or Outlook).
 First you need to enable access to "Less secure apps" on your [google settings](https://www.google.com/settings/security/lesssecureapps).

-Also take into account that email `From:` header will contain the email address of the account being used to authenticate against the Gmail SMTP server(SMTP_USERNAME), the one on the email will be ignored by Gmail.
+Also take into account that email `From:` header will contain the email address of the account being used to authenticate against the Gmail SMTP server(SMTP_USERNAME), the one on the email will be ignored by Gmail unless you [add it as an alias](https://support.google.com/mail/answer/22370).

 ### Debugging